LightTable/Clojure/README.md

 ## License

-Copyright (C) 2013 Kodowa Inc.

-Distributed under the EPL, see license.md for the full text.
+Distributed under the MIT License, see license.md for the full text.